Modified:2022-10-05 Published:2022-10-05 Views: 331

 • The transformation from On-premises to Cloud ERP and embracing remote workforce have emerged with an idea of a more user-centric network rather traditional network we once knew.
 The increasing adoption of Remote Access VPN (like Perimeter 81) has helped businesses establish a secure connection between their network and devices used by remote employees.
 It creates a certain kind of virtual tunnel between an employee’s device and company’s network.
 This simulated tunnel enters the public internet, but the data sent from pillar to post is protected by encryption and security protocols to keep it private and locked.

 • Sandboxing is another security mechanism for running code in an isolated test environment on a network to run programs or open files without hampering the application, platform, or system.
-It is actually an effective way to defend against Zero-Day Threats/ Zero-hour Threats.
+It is actually an effective way to defend against Zero-Day Threats/ Zero-hour Threats, which makes it one of the most plausible measures for ERP CRM security.

 • Migration from On-premise to Cloud infrastructure implies that now more and more sensitive data and information are stored in the clouds and that has to be protected against malicious actors.
 Defining a security baseline before the organization starts using cloud network is very crucial to avoid common security pitfalls in the cloud environment.